pleabargain/EnglishHelpsYourCareer/introductory_statements.md

 Hello!
-Open this file with your favorite browser.
-It should work on your phone as well!
+Open this HMTL file with your favorite browser.
+It should work on your phone as well, though I've heard reports that IPhones can be fussy!
 Let me know if you see any formatting weirdness!
-Screengrabs are really helpful!
+Screen grabs are really helpful!
-<a href="mailto:dennis@englishhelpsyourcareer.com?subject=I found a bug in v9.5&body=Message me!">I found a bug!</a>
+<a href="mailto:dennis@englishhelpsyourcareer.com?subject=I found a bug in v9.62&body=Message me!">I found a bug!</a>

-# Usage
+I hope you find this workbook useful and I would really appreciate any feedback you have for me!

+# How to use this workbook
 Click on the tabs and explore the files!

 - welcome